Correlated Structural and Optical Characterization of Hexagonal Boron Nitride: Treatment Effects

-Sample E was annealed at 850\textdegree C for two hours in an Ar environment.
-After the treatment, the sample maintains its thickness and appears largely unchanged under white light (Fig.~\ref{fig:PL-treatments}f,g).
-On closer inspection, the suspended region shows slight variations in color before annealing and becomes homogeneous afterwards.
-The emission of the initial PL image (Fig.~\ref{fig:PL-treatments}h) displays the same variation pattern as its corresponding white light image (Fig.~\ref{fig:PL-treatments}f).
-After the sample is annealed, few localized emitters remain, and they appear almost uniform with the background (Fig.~\ref{fig:PL-treatments}i).
-Emitter family analysis shows there are three distinct groups before Sample E was annealed and only one after (Fig.~\ref{fig:PL-treatments}j).
-The one emitter group after annealing is dimmer than all of the groups from before the treatment.
-The background level stays about the same, only decreasing slightly after annealing.
-This result is in contrast with previous studies, as annealing is regularly used to stabilize and brighten emitters \cite{Breitweiser2020,Tran2016b}.
-In this case, emission becomes dimmer without decreasing the background and the localized emission remains unstable, which was consistent across all samples observed in this study.
-The thinness of the samples may contribute to this outcome, as stable emitters are uncommon at the thicknesses used in this study.
-It is possible that annealing's brightening effect only applies to crystals that are suitable to host stable emitters and that samples without improved optical properties are excluded from reports.
-If PL arises from defects in the lattice, the decrease in intensity could correspond with annealing repairing the lattice.
-Even though the TEM image of Sample C shows local warping of the sample (Fig.~\ref{fig:fig4}i-j), annealing would still be expected to heal the lattice on the global scale.
-The suspended region of Sample C has no discernible PL signal, confirming the warping does not induce brightening (Fig.~\FigPLBC f).
-Another explanation for the dimming effect is defect migration and/or transmutation, which potentially reduces emission or blue-shifts the emission wavelength to become undetectable in our experimental setup \cite{Venturi2024SelectiveNitride,Weston2018NativeNitride}.
-Emitter family analysis does not reveal a clear shift in all families following annealing, suggesting significant chemical changes occur during this process.
-One possible evolution pattern is depicted by the arrows in Figure \ref{fig:PL-treatments}j.
+Sample E was annealed at 850~\textdegree C for two hours in an argon environment, using the same procedure as for Sample C. After the treatment, the sample maintains its thickness and appears largely unchanged under white light, although slight variations in color that are apparent before annealing appear to diminish afterwards (Fig.~\ref{fig:PL-treatments}f,g).
+AFM measurements show that the surface roughness of Sample E increased substantially upon annealing, consistent with the results of an identical annealing treatment applied to Sample C. Interestingly, Sample E was subjected to an oxygen plasma treatment (50 W, 25 sccm O$_2$, 10 min) following annealing, and yet the surface roughness remains more than twice as high as the pre-treatment measurement.
+The initial PL image (Fig.~\ref{fig:PL-treatments}h) displays the same background pattern as its corresponding white light image (Fig.~\ref{fig:PL-treatments}f), superimposed with localized emitters.
+After the sample is annealed, however, few localized emitters remain, and they appear almost uniform with the background (Fig.~\ref{fig:PL-treatments}i).
+Emitter family analysis identifies three distinct groups before Sample E was annealed and only one group afterwards, with negligible changes to the background (Fig.~\ref{fig:PL-treatments}j).
+The one remaining emitter group is dimmer than all of the groups from before the treatment.
+This result contrasts with previous studies, as annealing is regularly used to stabilize and brighten emitters in hBN \cite{Breitweiser2020,Tran2016b}.
+In this case, emission becomes dimmer, and the few localized emitters that remain are unstable.
+These qualitative features are consistent across all samples observed in this study.